NativeScript/docs-v7/ApiReference/image-source/ImageSource.md

  - **width** - _Number_.
   Gets the width of this instance.
 This is a read-only property.
  - **ios** - _UIImage_.
-  The iOS-specific image instance.
+  The iOS-specific [UIImage](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIImage_Class/) instance.
 Will be undefined when running on Android.
  - **android** - _Object_.
-  The Android-specific image instance.
+  The Android-specific [image](http://developer.android.com/reference/android/graphics/Bitmap.html) instance.
 Will be undefined when running on iOS.

 ##### Instance Functions
  - **loadFromResource(** name _String_ **)** _Boolean_